dropbox/dropbox-sdk-obj-c/README.md

 For some apps, it is necessary to manage more than one Dropbox account (and access token) at a time.
 In this case, the `DBClientsManager` flow looks like this:

 * access token uids are managed by the app that is integrating with the SDK for later lookup
-* call `setupWithAppKeyMultiUser`/`setupWithAppKeyMultiUserDesktop` (or `setupWithTeamAppKeyMultiUser`/`setupWithTeamAppKeyMultiUserDesktop`) in integrating app's app delegate
+* call `setupWithAppKey`/`setupWithAppKeyDesktop` (or `setupWithTeamAppKey`/`setupWithTeamAppKeyDesktop`) in integrating app's app delegate
-* client manager determines whether an access token is stored with the`tokenUid` as a key -- if one exists, this token is chosen to use
+* `DBClientsManager` class determines whether any access tokens are stored -- if any exist, one token is arbitrarily chosen to use for the `authorizedClient` / `authorizedTeamClient` shared instance
+* `DBClientsManager` class also populates `authorizedClients` / `authorizedTeamClients` shared dictionary from all tokens stored in keychain, if any exist
 * if no token is found, client of the SDK should call `authorizeFromController`/`authorizeFromControllerDesktop` to initiate the OAuth flow
 * if auth flow is initiated, call `handleRedirectURL` (or `handleRedirectURLTeam`) in integrating app's app delegate to handle auth redirect back into the app and store the retrieved access token
 * at this point, the app that is integrating with the SDK should persistently save the `tokenUid` from the `DBAccessToken` field of the `DBOAuthResult` object returned from the `handleRedirectURL` (or `handleRedirectURLTeam`) method
-* `tokenUid` can be reused either to authorize a new user mid-way through an app's lifecycle via `reauthorizeClient` (or `reauthorizeTeamClient`) or when the app initially launches via `setupWithAppKeyMultiUser`/`setupWithAppKeyMultiUserDesktop` (or `setupWithTeamAppKeyMultiUser`/`setupWithTeamAppKeyMultiUserDesktop`)
-* `DBClientsManager` class sets up a `DBUserClient` (or `DBTeamClient`) with the particular network configuration as defined by the `DBTransportDefaultConfig` instance passed in (or a standard configuration, if no config instance was passed when the `setupWith...` method was called)
+* `DBClientsManager` class sets up a `DBUserClient` (or `DBTeamClient`) with the particular network configuration as defined by the `DBTransportDefaultConfig` instance passed in (or a standard configuration, if no config instance was passed when the `setupWith...` method was called) and saves it to the list of authorized clients

-The `DBUserClient` (or `DBTeamClient`) is then used to make all of the desired API calls.
+The `DBUserClient`s (or `DBTeamClient`s) in `authorizedClients` / `authorizedTeamClients` is then used to make all of the desired API calls.

-* call `resetClients` to logout Dropbox user but not clear any access tokens
+* call `unlinkAndResetClients` to logout Dropbox user and clear all access tokens
-* if specific access tokens need to be removed, use the `clearStoredAccessToken` method in `DBOAuthManager`
+* if specific access tokens need to be removed, use the `clearStoredAccessToken` method in `DBOAuthManager`.

 ---